John Marshall Harlan II: Incorporation

 Justice Harlan was strongly opposed to the theory that the Fourteenth Amendment "incorporated" the Bill of Rights—that is, made the provisions of the Bill of Rights applicable to the states.
 His opinion on the matter was opposite to that of his grandfather, who supported the full incorporation of the Bill of Rights.
 When it was originally ratified, the Bill of Rights was binding only upon the federal government, as the Supreme Court ruled in the 1833 case Barron v.
 Baltimore.
 Some jurists argued that the Fourteenth Amendment made the entirety of the Bill of Rights binding upon the states as well.
 Harlan, however, rejected this doctrine, which he called "historically unfounded" in his Griswold concurrence.

 Instead, Justice Harlan believed that the Fourteenth Amendment's due process clause only protected "fundamental" rights.
 Thus, if a guarantee of the Bill of Rights was "fundamental" or "implicit in the concept of ordered liberty," Harlan agreed that it applied to the states as well as the federal government.
 Thus, for example, Harlan believed that the First Amendment's free speech clause applied to the states, but that the Fifth Amendment's self-incrimination clause did not.

 Harlan's approach was largely similar to that of Justices Benjamin Cardozo and Felix Frankfurter.
 It drew criticism from Justice Black, a proponent of the total incorporation theory.
 Black claimed that the process of identifying some rights as more "fundamental" than others was largely arbitrary, and depended on each Justice's personal opinions.

 The Supreme Court has eventually adopted some elements of Harlan's approach, holding that only some Bill of Rights guarantees were applicable against the states—the doctrine known as selective incorporation.
 However, under Chief Justice Earl Warren during the 1960s, an increasing number of rights were deemed sufficiently fundamental for incorporation (Harlan regularly dissented from these rulings).
 Hence, the majority of provisions from the Bill of Rights have been extended to the states; the exceptions are the Third Amendment, the grand jury clause of the Fifth Amendment, the Seventh Amendment, the Ninth Amendment, and the Tenth Amendment.
-Thus, although the Supreme Court has agreed with Harlan's general reasoning, the end result of its jurisprudence is very different from what Harlan advocated.
+Thus, although the Supreme Court has agreed with Harlan's general reasoning, the result of its jurisprudence is very different from what Harlan advocated.